HL7/FHIR-us-pq-cmc-fda/input/pagecontent/index.md

 {::options parse_block_html="false" /}
 <figure>
   <img style="padding-top:0;padding-bottom:30px" width="1200px" src="FHIRresources.jpg" alt="FHIR Resources leveraged in PQ/CMC Phase 1 Scope"/>
-  <figcaption>Figure 1:  FHIR Resources leveraged in PQ/CMC Phase 1 Scope</figcaption>
+  <figcaption>Figure 2:  FHIR Resources leveraged in PQ/CMC Phase 1 Scope</figcaption>
 </figure>

 {::options parse_block_html="true" /}

-### PQ/CMC Phase 1 Profiles
+### PQ/CMC FHIR Profiles

-As mentioned above, the Phase 1 structured data requirements of PQ/CMC project have been represented in FHIR and the Profiles have been designed at boundary of the leaf-level sections of eCTD v 4.0.
-The table below shows the FHIR Profiles in support of Phase 1 requirements.
-These profiles can be accessed through the “eCTD Profiles” menu in the main bar at top of this page.
+As mentioned above, the PQ/CMC project Phase 1 structured data requirements are represented in the PQ/CMC FHIR IG.
+These Profiles have been designed at the boundary of the leaf-level sections of Module 3 of eCTD v 4.0.
+The table below contains a mapping of the FHIR Profiles to the Phase 1 requirements.
+The PQ/CMC FHIR profiles can be accessed through the “eCTD Profiles” menu in the main bar at the top of this page.

 <table>
   <tr>